-For questions relating to energy required for or produced by reactions, including questions of endothermicity/exothermicity, bond enthalpy, etc.
+For questions relating to the energy required for or produced by reactions, including questions of endothermicity/exothermicity, bond enthalpy, etc.

 1answer